 Absolute -forms are the same as ordinary -forms.

 More generally, the arclength? element on a Riemannian manifold is an absolute -form.
-Neither nor (in general) is actually the differential of anything, but is the canonical vector-valued -form (which, on a Cartesian space, really is the differential of the identity map ), and we really can use the metric to take the norm of such a form to get an absolute -form.
+Neither nor (in general) is actually the differential of anything, but is the canonical vector-valued -form (which, on an affine space, really is the differential of the identity map ), and we really can use the metric to take the norm of such a form to get an absolute -form.